Kimaree Rogers

-Kimaree Brian Alister Rogers (born on 14 January 1994) is a Saint Kitts and Nevis footballer who plays for Village Superstars and the Saint Kitts and Nevis national team.
+Kimaree Brian Alister Rogers (born 14 January 1994) is a Saint Kitts and Nevis footballer who plays for Village Superstars and the Saint Kitts and Nevis national team.

 International career

 At the youth level Rogers played in 2011 CONCACAF U-17 Championship qualifiers and 2015 CONCACAF Men's Olympic Qualifying Championship qualifiers.

 He debuted on the senior team in 2016, scoring his first international goal in a 3–0 victory against Bermuda.
 On 14 October 2018, he scored his second goal for St. Kitts and Nevis in the competition of the CONCACAF Nations League in a 10–0 victory against non-FIFA member Saint Martin.

 International goals

 Scores and results list Saint Kitts and Nevis's goal tally first.